egrigolatto/egrigolatto/README.md

 ### Hello, welcome to my Github profile

-## My name is Emanuel and I am a web development student :technologist:
+## My name is Emanuel and I am a web developer :technologist:

    My portfolio: